abejones26/2016_Olympic_Predictions/README.md

 # Project Overview:
 Based on athlete data from the Olympic games between 1896-2014, we created a  machine learning model to predict who would win a medal in the RIO 2016 Olympic Games.

-We are reading the Olympic athlete's data from Amazon Web Services S3 from a dataset found on  Kaggle (https://www.kaggle.com/pavanraj159/olympics-history-1896-2016/data).
+We are using Amazon Web Services S3 to host our Olympic athlete's dataset from Kaggle..

 # Project Contributors: